Modern Slavery Statement

 Due Diligence

-The Supplier undertakes that neither it nor any other person in its supply chain will use trafficked, bonded, child, or forced labor or has attempted to use trafficked, bonded, child, or forced labor within its supply chain.
+The Supplier undertakes that neither it nor any other person in its supply chain will use trafficked, bonded, child, or forced labour or has attempted to use trafficked, bonded, child, or forced labour within its supply chain.

 Arcus may immediately terminate this Contract in the event of any breach of this clause 13 by the Supplier in which case the Supplier shall not be entitled to any compensation or any further payments or remuneration.